|Job Title||Critical Care Transport RN|

 - Must be able to work under pressure and maintain confidentiality.

-- Must be currently licensed by the California State Board of Nursing with no violations or restrictions.
+- Must have a valid RN License and be currently licensed by the California State Board of Nursing with no violations or restrictions.

 - Must be currently certificated in: